Automatic Spans

 moost.route | Resolved route path | /users/:id |

-moost.event_type | Event type | HTTP, CLI, WF |
+moost.event_type | Event type | http, CLI, WF |

 Span naming